medicalinformatics/SecureEpilinker/README.md

 git submodule update --init --recursive cd extern/restbed/dependency/openssl
 ./config && make
-cd ../..
-git apply ../../cmake/restbed.patch
-cd ../../build
+cd ../../../../build
-cmake .. && make
+cmake .. && make sel
 ln -s ../extern/ABY/bin/circ/
 ```

 We hope to integrate all external builds and patches in the main build process
 soon.
+Also a docker container is in the work

 ## Running the tests

-Explain how to run the automated tests for this system
+Test targets for different components exist:
+  * test_sel
+  * test_aby
+  * test_util

 ### Break down into end to end tests